go-crypt/crypt/README.md

 The following examples show how easy it is to interact with the argon2 algorithm.
 Most other algorithm implementations are relatively similar.

+### Functional Options Pattern

+The `algorithm.Hasher` implementations use a functional options pattern.
+This pattern is accessible via the `New` function in each algorithm package or via a receiver function of the individual `algorithm.Hasher` implementation called `WithOptions`.

+Most algorithm implementations have at least the following functional option signatures:
+- `WithVariant(variant Variant) Opt`
+- `WithVariantName(identifier string) Opt`
+- `WithIterations(iterations int) Opt`

+With the exception of `WithVariantName` which takes a string, and `WithVariant` which takes a `Variant` type (which is technically a int), nearly every functional option takes a single `int`.
+There are a few functional options which take a single `uint32` where the maximum value exceeds the maximum value for an untyped int on 32bit architectures.

+If the `uint32` methods are an issue for anyone using this module we suggest opening an issue and describing why and we'll consider adding another functional option which takes an `int`.

 ### Creating a Decoder

 While several convenience functions exist for building password decoders and checking individual passwords it is